 The current construction programme shows works being completed in Spring 2025.

 We are using a technique known as Continuous Flight Auger (CFA) piling to install the piles across the site.
-CFA piling method involves drilling to the required depth of 11m using a hollow stem auger.
+CFA piling method involves drilling to the required depth of 11 metres using a hollow stem auger.
 After reaching to its drilling depth, the hollow stem is withdrawn, with concrete being pumped through the hollow stem, concurrently.
 The reinforcing cage is then placed within the freshly placed concrete within bore created.
 The CFA piling method is generally vibration free and one of the quietest forms of piling.
-The CFA method is used in environmentally sensitive areas and can be used in close proximity to existing buildings.
+The CFA method is used in environmentally sensitive areas and can be used in proximity to existing buildings.

 This is a complex scheme.
 Designing the road is fairly straight forward - but that is only one aspect of the design which also needs to include for remediation works to the area, stabilisation works, extensive drainage interventions, retaining structures and groundworks.
 There are several different parts of the site which require different interventions and solutions.
 All these need to be knitted together so that they complement each other.